Automatic selection of hyper-parameters via the use of softened profile likelihood: Methodology

 \subsection{Choice of $f$}

 \citet{zhu2006} assumed

 That is, the two different distributions were assumed to be Gaussian with a different mean but a common variance.

 This was the most arbitrary assumption in their work, but also what allowed their automatic procedure to produce threshold choices in one dimension that best ``matched'' what an ``average'' data scientist would otherwise choose by visual inspection.
 Therefore, we shall keep this assumption in this article.
 Examples later in Section~\ref{sec:examples} will confirm that doing so does indeed allow us to produce boundaries that \emph{continue} to ``match'' what an ``average'' data scientist would otherwise sketch out in the space of $\bm{u}_1, \bm{u}_2, \dots, \bm{u}_n$ by visual inspection.
+We also investigate violations to this assumption with a small simulation study in Appendix~\ref{app:sim}.

 Straightforward derivations omitted here but provided in Appendix~\ref{app:A} will now allow us to conclude that, under assumption \eqref{eq:f_choice}, the ``softened'' profile log-likelihood \eqref{eq:objective_soft} can be further reduced to